yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2021/index.md

 One of these cases was the [use of compute shaders to decode ASTC textures](https://github.com/yuzu-emu/yuzu/pull/5927).
 `ASTC` stands for "Adaptable Scalable Texture Compression," and it's a fairly new image compression format developed by ARM and AMD mainly aimed at mobile devices.
 The Nintendo Switch is capable of decoding these textures natively in hardware, but it's a feature that most PC GPU vendors lack in their products (with the exception of Intel Graphics, being the only vendor that offers native support).
-The decoding of these textures is therefore a non-trivial task that can have a huge impact on performance, as seen in games such as `Astral Chain` and `Luigi's Mansion 3`.
+The decoding of these textures is therefore a non-trivial task that can have a huge impact on performance.
+Two notable examples are `Astral Chain` and `Luigi's Mansion 3`, since both games make extensive use of this format, but it can also be observed to varying degrees in other titles, where these textures are generally used in menu icons, minimaps, etc.

 {{< imgs
 	"./astral_chain_atsc.mp4| Comparison between the old and the new implementation of the ASTC decoder"
   >}}

-This led to the implementation of an `ASTC` decoder through the CPU, which was faster than what GPUs could do with their lack of support, but was still far from being a satisfactory solution since it consumed CPU resources and consequently slowed down games that made extensive use of this format.
+This led to the implementation of an `ASTC` decoder through the CPU, which was faster than what GPUs could do with their lack of native support.
+The CPU decoder was still far from being a satisfactory solution, since it consumed precious CPU resources and, consequently, slowed down to a halt when running games that made extensive use of this format.
 The solution, thus, was to implement the decoding through compute shaders.
 Since this is an embarrassingly parallel process, seeing as how every block of pixels can be decoded independently, it's more fit to be performed on the GPU by manipulating the data through `GPGPU`.
 This way, the load on the CPU will be shifted to the GPU, allowing emulation to run in parallel with the texture decoding.